Collinformatics/AudioTranscription/README.md

   If it matches, then click on the "Apply" button and close the window.

+  - Testing Python Interpreter:

+    Follow the folders in your IDE to: AudioTranscription\src\main\python\test.py

+    Run the script to see if the string prints correctly

+    If it works the path to your interpreter should directly above the string

+    Find the text and copy the path:

+        C:\Users\acountname\miniconda3\envs\envAudio\python.exe

 - Add intrepreter to UI.java:

-    Find the line and add the path as a string:
+  Find the line that looks like this in the java script:

+      public String pythonExe = "C:\path\to\python.exe";

+  Update the path with the text just copied:

-        public String pythonExe = "C:/path/to/your/python.exe";
+      public String pythonExe = "C:\Users\acountname\miniconda3\envs\envAudio\python.exe";

 Install modules: